Are you tired of irritation left behind from a 5-blade Gillette cartridge?

-I’m guessing you’re not familiar with a straight razor and that’s the reason why you’re looking for some info on it.
+I’m guessing you’re not familiar with a straight razor, and that’s the reason why you’re looking for some info on it.

 A straight razor is what it is.
 It is a straight piece of sharp metal with a handle.

-One big difference would be size and the handle.
+One big difference would be the size and handle.